 The great thing about used furniture is you’re usually getting higher-quality pieces for the same price or cheaper than new.

 It seems like furniture isn’t made like it used to be (I’m giving you the stink eye, IKEA!).
 Handcrafted pieces made from choice materials just don’t seem to exist anymore, unless you’re willing to become an indentured servant to the store selling the items, OR….

 ….you buy used!
 Viola!
 Problem solved.

-Where else can you get nice preowned furniture?
+Where else can you get nice preowned furniture for low prices?

 Check estate sales.
 You can find things like dining sets (often barely used), entertainment centers, china cabinets, jewelry armoires, safes, and so on.

 Another of my preferred places to get used furniture is Facebook Marketplace.
 It’s local stuff, and it’s nice dealing directly with a seller in a more laid-back setting.

 It’s a good idea to use discretion when buying certain furniture pieces used.
 Fabric covered couches and chairs, mattresses, and rugs can all absorb smells and germs.
 If they came from a home that had pets or where the people were smokers, it’s probably gonna take some serious elbow grease to get those smells out.
 They just nestle right in that fabric and make a forever home.
 Sometimes the money saved isn’t worth the trouble.